 Let this be more interesting ok…You love a girl and you’re proposing directly to her, “I love you, Rachel.”
-This is Scenario 1.
+This is in Scenario 1.

 Oh no…You don’t want to tell her directly that you love her.
 But you pretty want to let her know how true your love is and how much you are obsessed with her.

 Call up Tom your friend.
 Tell him about your feelings and now Tom stands before Rachel and says, “Jack loves you so truly that he can’t live without you.
 And he’s a guy who deserves you more than anyone else on this earth.
 He’s such a lovable human!”
-This is Scenario 2.
+This is in Scenario 2.